Cancer: What You Need to Know (cont.)

 Take time to take your best shot.

-- Find out precisely what type of cancer you have, the stage of your tumor, and whether it has spread.
+- Find out precisely what type of cancer you have, the stage of your cancer, and whether it has spread.

 Understand your treatment options.

 - In general, you may be offered 1 of 4 strategies or combinations: surgery, radiation therapy,